nghixnguyen/TankBattle/README.md

 ## jar Folder Purpose
 The jar folder is to be used to store the built jar file.

-# Information about the Tank Battle Game

-## Description:
-In Tank Battle Game, 2 players control powerful tanks to pit against each other.
-The primary objective is to navigate the tanks through obstacles, avoiding enemy fire while aiming for precise shots to eliminate opponents.
-Power-ups scattered throughout the map provide tactical advantages, adding an element of unpredictability to the gameplay.

 ## Version of Java Used: 20.0.1